 Pink.
 Pop.
 Hunter.

 I always get asked if I'm glad I got my employee discount back when I returned to current company.
-That's not even a real question--there are absolutely perks to working for a department store.
+That's not even a real question--there are absolutely perks to working for a high end retailer.
 I swear I don't know how those who actually work in the stores come out of there with their paychecks intact.
 I work in an office building far, far removed from any of our stores and I still manage to do a little bit of damage.